bobcozzi/IDLE_objects/README.md

 # IDLE_objects
-Find old/unused objects on IBM i
+# Find old/unused objects on IBM i
-NOTE: This can be a very long running process if you specify *ALL/*ALL for the library and object name.
+# NOTE: This can be a very long running process if you
+# specify *ALL/*ALL for the library and object name.
-First, use it over a single library.
-Then if it works for you, run it over *ALLUSR or even a generic lirary name, BUT! submit it to batch.
+# First, use it over a single library.
+Then if that looks good,
+# run it over *ALLUSR or even a generic lirary name, BUT! submit it to batch.

      -- ----------------------------------------------------------------
      -- Description: List Old/Unsused ("Idle") Objects
      -- Alt Title:   List Old Objects